 Although there is no Special Purpose (SP) zoning anywhere in the area of the proposed development, commercial activity is common near NC-73 and Brown Mill Road to the north, with a gas station and oil change facility both zoned Highway Commercial (HC).
 The Old Store retail building at the corner of Brown Mill Road and Beatties Ford Road is also a commercial operation along that street frontage.
-Therefore with a building facing and addressing the street, the proposed development along Brown Mill Road has the potential to be consistent with surrounding development.
-The updated plans show the long single building broken up into 2 separate buildings and a total of 4 areas with architectural variability.
-With such variability and with at least one functional door operating for pedestrians along Brown Mill Road staff finds that the building would be consistent with commercial development in the immediate vicinity.
+Therefore with the buildings along Brown Mill Road now broken up into two separate buildings, having added architectural detail, and now providing street door connections, and the mini-storage reserved for the rear of the site, staff finds the development consistent with the overall character of adjacent development.